homearanya/active-escapes/src/pages/tours/fynbos-hiking-trail.md

 slug: fynbos-hiking-trail
 featuredImage: ../../img/generic/PP-Fynbos.jpg
 longDescription:
-  - The Fynbos trail is a unique nature experience in the heart of the Cape Floral Kingdom that can be undertaken as a fully guided and catered slackpacker, or as a self-guided option.
-Just two hours from Cape Town and close to Hermanus in the Overberg, the Fynbos trail has a two or three night option and takes hikers along a beautiful stretch of trail through coastal and mountain fynbos, remote forests and visits some fascinating environmental and social projects along the way.
+  - The Fynbos trail is a unique nature experience in the heart of the Cape Floral Kingdom, and can be undertaken as a fully guided and catered slackpacker, or as a self-guided option.
+Just two hours from Cape Town and close to Hermanus in the Overberg, the Fynbos trail is two or three nights -  taking hikers along beautiful coastal and mountain fynbos, remote forests and visiting some fascinating environmental and social projects along the way.
-  - Enjoy highly knowledgeable guides, the opportunity to plant a tree in your name, and delicious locally prepared food and wine.
+  - Enjoy highly knowledgeable guides, the opportunity to plant a tree in your name, and delicious locally sourced and prepared food and wine.
 This trail has a real personal touch which will leave you with wonderful memories.

 fromPricing: R4500
 difficultyLevel: fairly-easy